AntelopeIO/cdt/docs/07_best-practices/11_debugging_a_smart_contract.md

 The concept is the same, so for the following guide, debugging on the private testnet will be covered.

-If you haven't set up your own local nodeos, follow the [setup guide](https://developers.eos.io/eosio-home/docs/getting-the-software).
+If you haven't set up your own local nodeos, follow the [DUNE setup guide](https://github.com/AntelopeIO/DUNE#readme).
 By default, your local nodeos will just run in a private testnet unless you modify the config.ini file to connect with public testnet (or official testnet) nodes.

 # Method

 The main method used to debug smart contract is **Caveman Debugging**.
 Printing is utilized to inspect the value of a variable and check the flow of the contract.
 Printing in smart contracts can be done through the Print API.
 The C++ API is a wrapper for C API and is the recommended API.

 # Print

 Print C API supports the following data type that you can print:
 - prints - a null terminated char array (string)
 - prints_l - any char array (string) with given size